ThePalaceProject/android-core/README.md

 require, and will refuse to build the app if you've failed to do this.
 The build system can copy in the correct secrets for you if tell it the location of directories containing those secrets.
-For example, assuming that you have [RayBooks'](simplified-app-raybooks) secrets in `/path/to/raybooks/secrets`<!--and [Open eBook's](simplified-app-openebooks) secrets in `/path/to/openebooks/secrets` -->, you can add the following properties to your `$HOME/.gradle/gradle.properties` file and the build system will copy in the required secrets at build time:
+For example, assuming that you have [Palace's](simplified-app-palace) secrets in `/path/to/palace/secrets`<!--and [Open eBook's](simplified-app-openebooks) secrets in `/path/to/openebooks/secrets` -->, you can add the following properties to your `$HOME/.gradle/gradle.properties` file and the build system will copy in the required secrets at build time:

 <!-- org.librarysimplified.app.assets.openebooks=/path/to/openebooks/secrets -->
 ```
-org.librarysimplified.app.assets.raybooks=/path/to/raybooks/secrets
+org.librarysimplified.app.assets.palace=/path/to/palace/secrets
 ```

 #### Adobe DRM Support